takaf3/dummy_ai_endpoint/README.md

 - **Dual API compatibility**: Supports both OpenAI and Anthropic APIs
   - OpenAI: `/v1/chat/completions` and `/v1/completions` endpoints
   - Anthropic: `/v1/messages` endpoint
+- **Tool Use Support**: Function calling capabilities for both OpenAI and Anthropic APIs
 - **Request logging**: All requests are logged to console, file, and JSON format
 - **Interactive response control**: Manually input responses for each request
 - **Streaming support**: Supports both streaming and non-streaming responses for both APIs